 Bidding in AdWords is extremely complex.
-Every time a user searches in Google, an auction takes place between many advertisers who are targeting the search term.
-How much each advertiser needs to pay depends both on the max CPC bid & the quality score.
+Every time a user searches in Google, an auction occurs between many advertisers targeting the search term.
+How much each advertiser needs to pay depends on the max CPC bid & the quality score.
 Let us now study Average CPC and Max CPC in detail.

-Max CPC is the variable you have control on.
+Max CPC is the variable you have control over.
 One can decide the maximum amount you are ready to pay per click for a keyword.
 Let us say for a keyword, your max CPC bid is 10.
 When a user searches in Google, an auction starts between you and other advertisers targeting that keyword.
-You would end up paying any number from 0 to 10, based on how competitors bid for the keywords.
+You would pay any number from 0 to 10 based on how competitors bid for the keywords.
 This cost varies with every single click.
 Here is a sample scenario that could happen.

-Average CPC or avg CPC is the result of your max CPC bid and your competitor bids.
+Average CPC or avg CPC results from your max CPC bid and your competitor’s bids.
 It is an average of the cost incurred for every single click.
-In the above example, We generated 4 clicks at 32 cost which comes to an average cost per click or avg CPC of 32/4 = 8.
+In the above example, We generated 4 clicks at 32 cost, which comes to an average cost per click or avg CPC of 32/4 = 8.

-The beauty of AdWords is that one cannot control the average cost per click. it is highly dynamic and can vary between accounts and with average positions.
-It can even vary with time of day, week or month.
+The beauty of AdWords is that one cannot control the average cost per click.
+It is highly dynamic and can vary between accounts and with average positions.
+It can even vary with the time of day, week, or month.

 Understanding the relationship between Average CPC and Max CPC is very difficult.
 However, it is a core component in building an effective marketing strategy.
-Hence, examining and understanding this difference between Average CPC and Max CPC is a must.
+Hence, examining and understanding this difference between Average CPC and Max CPC is necessary.